-Located in South Asia, Pakistan is one of the most populous countries in the world, with 194 million inhabitants.
-Although Pakistan faces significant economic, governance and security challenges, it has made substantial progress in reducing poverty during the last two decades.
+Pakistan is one of the most populous countries in the world, with 208 million inhabitants.
+Although it faces significant economic, governance and security challenges, Pakistan has made substantial progress in reducing poverty during the last two decades.
 Rapid urbanization and population growth, however, are putting a strain on the quality of life in urban areas, especially in terms of housing and clean water.

 Reaching the Financially Excluded

 Pakistan has one of the highest rates of financial exclusion to be found anywhere.
-Over 90% of adults are shut out from formal financial services.
+Over 80 percent of adults are shut out from formal financial services.
 FINCA is expanding rapidly in the country to fill this gap.

-When FINCA entered Pakistan by purchasing Kashf Bank, most of its customers were located in densely-populated urban areas.
+When FINCA purchased Kashf Bank, most of its customers were located in densely-populated urban areas.
 Since then, ongoing expansion in agricultural and livestock loans is shifting this balance towards more rural communities.
 This trend will hopefully gather strength as FINCA Pakistan rolls-out its mobile banking platform.

 Quality of Life

 Virtually all of our borrowers in Pakistan enjoy electricity in their homes.
 This may change as FINCA acquires more rural customers.
 As we have observed in other FINCA locations, however, access to clean water is a problem.
 A third of our borrowers live in homes with no running water, which poses difficulties for sanitation and food preparation.
 The other, longer-term issue for our clients' quality of life is the high incidence of breadwinners who have less than a secondary education -- a problem that is not unique to FINCA customers This issue is equally common in neighboring Afghanistan, and it signals the difficulties that many of our clients face in improving their family's quality of life.

 Income & Employment